Passive Voice And Active Voice Exercises

 Essential Concepts:

 • Transitive Verbs: Only transitive verbs (verbs that take a direct object) can be used in the passive voice.
 Intransitive verbs (verbs that do not take a direct object) cannot be passivized.
-For example, the verb "sleep" is intransitive.
+As an example, the verb "sleep" is intransitive.
 You can't say "The bed was slept by him."

 • Agent: The agent is the performer of the action in a passive voice sentence.
 It is often introduced by the preposition "by."
-However, the agent can be omitted if it is unknown, unimportant, or obvious from the context.
+Even so, the agent can be omitted if it is unknown, unimportant, or obvious from the context.

 • "Be" Verbs: Passive voice constructions always involve a form of the verb "be" (am, is, are, was, were, be, being, been) followed by the past participle of the main verb.